-At present, IFRS as adopted by the EU do not significantly differ from regulations adopted by the International Accounting Standards Board (IASB) except from the following standards, amendments to the existing standards and interpretations, which were not endorsed for use as at 31 December 2010:
+At present, IFRS as adopted by the EU do not significantly differ from regulations adopted by the International Accounting Standards Board (IASB) except from the following standards, amendments to the existing standards and interpretations, which were not endorsed for use as at 31 December 2011:

-- IFRS 9 "Financial Instruments" (effective for annual periods beginning on or after 1 January 2013). - On 28 September 2010 IASB reissued IFRS 9, incorporating new requirements on accounting for financial liabilities and carrying over from IAS 39 the requirements for derecognition of financial assets and financial liabilities.
-Standard uses a single approach to determine whether a financial asset is measured at amortised cost or fair value, replacing the many different rules in IAS 39.
+• IFRS 9 "Financial Instruments" (effective for annual periods beginning on or after 1 January 2015)

+On 28 September 2010 IASB reissued IFRS 9, incorporating new requirements on accounting for financial liabilities and carrying over from IAS 39 the requirements for derecognition of financial assets and financial liabilities.
+The standard uses a single approach to determine whether a financial asset is measured at amortised cost or fair value, replacing the many different rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments (its business model) and the contractual cash flow characteristics of the financial assets.
 The new standard also requires a single impairment method to be used, replacing the many different impairment methods in IAS 39.
 The new requirements on accounting for financial liabilities address the problem of volatility in profit or loss arising from an issuer choosing to measure its own debt at fair value.
 The IASB decided to maintain the existing amortised cost measurement for most liabilities, limiting change to that required to address the own credit problem.
-With the new requirements, an entity choosing to measure a liability at fair value will present the portion of the change in its fair value due to changes in the entity's own credit risk in the other comprehensive income section of the income statement, rather than within profit or loss. - Amendments to IFRS 1 "First-time Adoption of IFRS"- Severe Hyperinflation and Removal of Fixed Dates for First-time Adopters (effective for annual periods beginning on or after 1 July 2011), - Amendments to IFRS 7 "Financial Instruments: Disclosures"- Transfers of Financial Assets (effective for annual periods beginning on or after 1 July 2011), - Amendments to IAS 12 "Income Taxes" Deferred Tax: Recovery of Underlying Assets (effective for annual periods beginning on or after 1 January 2012),
+With the new requirements, an entity choosing to measure a liability at fair value will present the portion of the change in its fair value due to changes in the entity's own credit risk in the other comprehensive income section of the income statement, rather than within profit or loss.

+- IFRS 10 "Consolidated Financial Statements" (effective for annual periods beginning on or after 1 January 2013); - IFRS 11 "Joint Arrangements" (effective for annual periods beginning on or after 1 January 2013); - IFRS 12 "Disclosures of Involvement with Other Entities" (effective for annual periods beginning on or after 1 January 2013); - IFRS 13 "Fair Value Measurement" (effective for annual periods beginning on or after 1 January 2013); - IAS 27 (revised in 2011) "Separate Financial Statements" (effective for annual periods beginning on or after 1 January 2013);